chapter-three/jcc-srl/.circleci/README.md

 It defines jobs consisting of steps.
 Steps are keyed with commands `run`, `save_cache`, `restore_cache`, etc.

  * `run`: can define a command which executes like the commandline inside the build container.
 Often this simply calls scripts included in the `.circleci` directory, to do the heavy lifting.
- * `save_cach`: define a key and a path to make accessible later in a workflow so you can avoid having to generate their contents again in the same workflow, to save some time. (i.e. `$HOME/.composer/cache`)
+ * `save_cache`: define a key and a path to make accessible later in a workflow, so you can avoid having to generate their contents again in the same workflow, to save some time. (i.e. `$HOME/.composer/cache`)
  * `restore_cache`: loads the caches saved previously in the workflow.

 It defines a workflow `build_and_test` that runs the jobs defined previously, with conditions (on which branches) and requirements (deploying code requires a succesful build first).